crismunoz/hello-world/README.md

 Hi guys,

 I am new in this society.
-I like ti prorgam many things and I spend to learn a lot in this tutorial.
+I like ti program many things and I spend to learn a lot in this tutorial.